Prayut Chan-o-cha

-Prayut Chan-o-cha (ประยุทธ์ จันทร์โอชา, /th/; born 21 March 1954) is a Thai former politician, military officer, and dictator who became the 29th prime minister of Thailand after seizing power in the 2014 coup d'état and served until 2023.
+Prayut Chan-o-cha (ประยุทธ์ จันทร์โอชา, /th/; born 21 March 1954) is a Thai former politician and military officer who became the 29th prime minister of Thailand after seizing power in the 2014 coup d'état and served until 2023.
 He was concurrently the minister of defence in his own government from 2019 to 2023.
 Prayut served as commander-in-chief of the Royal Thai Army from 2010 to 2014 and led the coup d'état which installed the National Council for Peace and Order (NCPO), the military junta which governed Thailand between 22 May 2014 and 10 July 2019.

 After his appointment as army chief in 2010, Prayut was characterised as a royalist and an opponent of former prime minister Thaksin Shinawatra.
 Considered a hardliner within the military, he was one of the leading proponents of military crackdowns on the Red Shirt demonstrations of April 2009 and April–May 2010.
 He later sought to moderate his profile, talking to relatives of protesters who were killed in the bloody conflict and cooperating with the government of Yingluck Shinawatra, who won parliamentary elections in July 2011.

 During the political crisis that began in November 2013 and involved protests against the caretaker government of Yingluck, Prayut claimed that the army was neutral and would not launch a coup.
 However, in May 2014, Prayut launched a military coup against the government and assumed control of the country as dictator and leader of the NCPO.
 He later issued an interim constitution, granting himself sweeping powers and giving himself amnesty for staging the coup.
 In August 2014, an unelected military-dominated national legislature appointed him Prime Minister of Thailand.

 Prayut led an authoritarian regime in Thailand.
 After seizing power, Prayut's government oversaw a significant crackdown on dissent.
 He formulated "twelve values" based on traditional Thai values and suggested that these be included in school lessons.
 Measures were implemented to limit public discussions about democracy and criticism of the government, including increases in Internet and media censorship.
 Prayut was elected as prime minister following the disputed 2019 general election, after having ruled as an unelected strongman since 2014.
 Following the results for United Thai Nation which finished third in the 2023 general election, Prayut announced his retirement from politics, serving in a caretaker position until the National Assembly voted for a new prime minister on 22 August.
 He was succeeded by Srettha Thavisin of the Pheu Thai party, after nine years in power.

 After his political retirement, Prayut was appointed a Privy Councilor on 29 November in the same year.